 Asbestos is a mineral fiber that has been used in building construction materials for insulation and as a fire retardant.
 Asbestos fibers can be breathed in when any material that contains asbestos is disturbed or damaged in a way that creates dust.
-Exposure to asbestos fibers increases the risk of developing lung cancer, mesothelioma and asbestosis.
+Breathing in asbestos fibers increases the risk of developing lung cancer, mesothelioma and asbestosis.

 You should assume that asbestos-containing materials are in your home.
 They are not dangerous unless they are damaged or disturbed in a way that creates dust.
 Asbestos fibers may get into the air during renovation or demolition if the asbestos-containing materials are not handled in the right way.

 In 1978, lead was banned from house paint by the Consumer Product Safety Commission.
 About 70% of Vermont homes were built before 1978 and likely contain lead-based paint.
-Because of this, there are both federal and state laws in place to protect children and families from lead hazards.
-The Environmental Protection Agency (EPA) law regarding work done on pre-1978 homes is known as the Lead Renovation, Repair and Painting Rule (RRP Rule).
-Vermont’s law is known as the Vermont Lead Law (18 VSA Chapter 38).
+Because of this, there are both federal and state laws in place to protect children and families from lead hazards when working on pre-1978 housing:

 Children, pregnant women and adults can be exposed to lead during renovation projects or whenever lead-based paint is improperly sanded, scraped or burned.
-There are two main ways these activities cause exposure to lead.
-One is from breathing in lead dust.
-The other is from swallowing lead dust if it gets on a person's hands and then in their mouth.
-This usually happens when eating, drinking or smoking.
-Follow lead-safe work practices to reduce exposure to lead
+There are two main ways these activities cause exposure to lead:

 If you hire a contractor to work on your pre-1978 home, both the RRP Rule and the Vermont Lead Law must be followed.
 The RRP Rule requires firms to be certified by the EPA and to follow lead-safe work practices when renovation, repair or painting projects disturb lead-based paint in pre-1978 homes.
 The Vermont Lead Law bans certain work practices and requires lead-safe work practices when disturbing more than 1 square foot of paint in pre-1978 homes.
 Find out more about what you are required to do